|Nutritional Guidelines (per serving)|

 Royal icing is the edible "glue" or mortar that holds a gingerbread house together.
 It can also be used to make fancy sugar decorations.
 Royal icing got its name from being used to cover fruitcake to keep it moist.
 Fruitcakes were, and still are, the traditional wedding cake of English royalty.

 If the gingerbread house and royal icing will be eaten after it has served its decorative purpose, we prefer to use pasteurized fresh egg whites (now available at grocery stores in cartons) instead of meringue powder because the result is smoother and it has better "stickability."

 Make sure the egg whites are at room temperature for better volume and are careful not to over-whip your royal icing or it will crack as it dries and your house will collapse.

 The best and easiest way to use royal icing is to transfer it to a piping or pastry bag.
 The piping bag makes it much easier to get into corners when assembling the gingerbread house and allows for more exact placement of candy decorations and "icicles" and curlicues.

 This recipe makes enough royal icing for assembling and decorating one gingerbread house.

-- 1 pound sifted confectioners' sugar or more as needed
+- 1 pound confectioners' sugar (sifted, more as needed)

 - 1/2 teaspoon cream of tartar